postgres-ai/postgres-checkup/README.md

 Open it with your favorite Markdown files viewer or just upload to a service such as gist.github.com.

-You can run collecting and processing data separatelly by specify working mode with option `--mode` or just as second part of command `checkup %mode%`.
+You can collect and process data separately by specifying working mode with the option `--mode` or just like second part of command `checkup %mode%`.
 Available working modes:
     `collect` - collect data;
     `process` - generate MD reports with conclusions and recommendations;